-As of both June 30, 2021 and December 31, 2020, the net carrying value of assets sold under agreements to repurchase, including accrued interest plus any cash or assets on deposit to secure the repurchase obligation, less the amount of the repurchase liability, including accrued interest, with any individual counterparty or group of related counterparties did not exceed 10% of total stockholders' equity.
+(1) Represents the net carrying value of the assets sold under agreements to repurchase, including accrued interest plus any cash or assets on deposit to secure the repurchase obligation, less the amount of the repurchase liability, including accrued interest.

 The Company does not anticipate any defaults by its repurchase agreement counterparties.
-There can be no assurance, however, that any such default or defaults will not occur.
+There can be no assurance, however, that any such default or defaults will not occur